 - Various phishing emails (emails designed to trick people into giving out personal information, such as credit card numbers, usernames and passwords, or Social Security numbers)

-The American Hospital Association has also shared that a recent FBI report details a criminal scheme targeting the health care sector where scammers call licensed medical professionals and suggest their professional licenses are connected to ongoing criminal investigations.
+The American Hospital Association has also shared that a FBI report details a criminal scheme targeting the health care sector where scammers call licensed medical professionals and suggest their professional licenses are connected to ongoing criminal investigations.
 The callers then request the provider liquidate their assets to pay thousands of dollars as part of the investigation.

 Trust your instincts